Finite-volume scattering on the left-hand cut: Analyticity of the Bethe-Salpeter kernel

 Studying \ref{fig:single_u_channel_loop}(b), we note that only two of the six time orderings have the $E - \omega_N(\boldsymbol k) - \omega_N(\boldsymbol P - \boldsymbol k)$ singularity leading to the relevant two-particle pole.
 These are the first two diagrams, labeled $ABC$ and $BAC$, respectively.
 The full singularity structure of the two orderings is

 where we have introduced $[ABC]$, etc.~as a shorthand, representing the poles generated by a given vertex ordering.

 Crucially, both the $[ABC]$ and $[BAC]$ have no singularities in the relevant kinematic range, besides that at $E = \omega_N(\boldsymbol k) + \omega_N(\boldsymbol P - \boldsymbol k)$.
-However, if we consider the $u$-channel loop of figure~\ref{fig:single_u_channel_loop}(c) and the corresponding time orderings of figure~\ref{fig:single_u_channel_loop}(d) in isolation, we instead get the following contributions:
+However, if we consider the simple $u$-channel loop of figure~\ref{fig:single_u_channel_loop}(c) and the corresponding time orderings of figure~\ref{fig:single_u_channel_loop}(d) in isolation, we instead get the following contributions:

-Note that the notion of external momentum has changed.
+In these one-loop diagrams, the notion of external momentum has changed.
 For example, vertex $A$ now has the external momenta $p - P +k$ flowing into it.
-As a result, the cut in $[AB]$ has energy flow $E_{\sf cut} =\omega_N(\boldsymbol p) - E + \omega_N(\boldsymbol k) $.
+As a result, the cut in $[AB]$ has $E_{\sf cut} =\omega_N(\boldsymbol p) - E + \omega_N(\boldsymbol k) $.
 We see that, while $[BA]$ exactly matches the factor appearing within $[BAC]$, the $[AB]$ contribution differs.
 The reason this matters is that the $[AB]$ form is what appears after $k^0$ integration is applied to the general two-particle loop in section \ref{sec:loop_cont}.
 See, in particular, eq.~\eqref{eq:Cloop_intm}, which is repeated in the paragraph after next.